bravlioguzman/SecureworksDellCodingChallenge/README.md

 After the user has verified that has Python 3 on the machine, please follow these instructions:

+1) Go to the directory where the user downloaded the files from the git repository.
+Following the directions on Step 3, run this command to go to that directory in the terminal:

+		cd /Users/<user_name>/Desktop/<folder_created_by_user>

 1) Create an environment by running this command in the terminal:

 		python3 -m venv venv